 EDU 444, Cross-Cultural Studies for Teaching English Language Learners

 This course is designed for teacher candidates to examine the relationship among culture, classroom practices and policy and how this relationship influences the education of the English language learners.
 Teacher candidates begin by first examining their own culture and their cultural assumptions and biases and how those influence teaching and learning in the classroom.
 Issues of equity, access and cross-cultural understandings are examined as well.
 Teacher candidates will evaluate and design content materials and methods for implementing a multicultural approach to curriculum in the classroom.
 Prerequisites: admission to a teacher education program, completion of two of the following ELL courses: EDU 312, EDU 317 and EDU 319 or permission of the instructor.
 MTL 544 is the graduate course equivalent.

 EDU 445 Literacy Practicum

-An advanced application of the diagnosis and remediation of various reading and writing difficulties in a supervised literacy tutoring program (off-campus site in Fall and Spring Terms).
-Prerequisites: at least one of the following: EED 314, EED 315, ECE 318, SPE 316, or SPE 440.
-EDU 445 and SPE 440 may be taken concurrently only with permission of the EDU 445 instructor.
+An advanced application of the diagnosis and remediation of various reading and writing difficulties in a supervised literacy tutoring program (off-campus site).
+Prerequisite: SPE 440 or consent of the instructor.
 Should not be taken concurrently with EED 326.
 Pass/No Pass grading.

 EDU 453 Student Teaching at the Middle Level

 Full-day assignment in a public middle school for 15 weeks.
 Attendance at seminar sessions is required.
 No additional courses may be taken while student teaching.
 Pass/No Pass grading.
-Prerequisites: EDU 260, EDU 360, EDU 361/PSY 318, EDU 472.
-EDU 472 may be concurrent.
+Prerequisite: EED 450 or SEC 450.

 EDU 462 Curriculum: Integration for the Middle School